ArKaRaShi/git-commands-workshop/README.md

 Make a Change <a name="makechange"></a>
 -------------
-### Make
+### Making Changes:

-- Add files to stage
+- Add files to stage:

 	```sh
 	git add <file>
 	```

+> [!TIP]
-	**TRICK : use "." for add all your current files**
+> use "." for add all your current files

-- Commit all staged files to git repo
+- Commit staged files:

 	```sh
 	git commit -m <"recommend comment about your change">
 	```

-### Show
+### Showing Changes:

-- Shows the commit history of the current branch
+- Shows the commit history of the current branch:

 	```sh
 	git log
 	```

-- Shows the status of your local repository
+- Shows the status of your local repository:

 	```sh
 	git status
 	```

-- Shows the commit as human readable of the current branch
+- Shows the commit as human readable of the current branch:

 	```sh
 	git show <commit_hash>